-Meet a Magical Weeki Wachee Mermaid with Determination and Style
+Becoming a Magical Weeki Wachee Mermaid takes Determination and Style

 Cheyenne Bragg is a real mermaid.
-It’s not only her job, it is the fulfillment of her childhood dream.
+It’s not only her job, but it is also the fulfillment of her childhood dream.

 “When I was a little girl, 7 or 8 years old, my parents took me to Weeki Wachee and I loved the mermaids.
 I thought they were so awesome and I wanted so badly to be one,” Cheyenne confided in me.

 This article was originally written and published in 2016 on NatureCoaster.com, but it was so popular that we thought we would feature it again.The park is currently under renovations and closed until a June 15, 2019 expected opening…

 I met her at this historic Florida State Park and she took the time to explain how and why she became a Weeki Wachee mermaid, “I remember being mesmerized by the mermaid shows.
 I didn’t notice the air hoses and wondered, ‘how are they breathing?’”

 Cheyenne was born in Wesley Chapel.
 She is the youngest of 7 children and her family moved to Brooksville as Wesley Chapel became more urban.